 Finally, more people in Creston Ave / E 182nd St choose to walk to work each day (17.1%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-In addition, one of the unique characteristics of the Creston Ave / E 182nd St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.1% of the neighborhoods in America.
+In addition, the Creston Ave / E 182nd St neighborhood stands out for having an average per capita income lower than 96.1% of the neighborhoods in the United States.
 The Creston Ave / E 182nd St neighborhood also has a greater percentage of children living in poverty (74.0%) than found in 99.0% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Did you know that the Creston Ave / E 182nd St neighborhood has more Dominican and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 41.3% of this neighborhood's residents have Dominican ancestry and 11.7% have Puerto Rican ancestry.